13 May 1950 (age 71)

 Saginaw, Saginaw County, Michigan, United States

 Stevie Wonder is the stage name of Stevland Hardaway Morris (b.
 Stevland Hardaway Judkins, 13 May 1950 in Saginaw, MI, USA - a.k.a.
-Little Stevie Wonder), a singer-songwriter, multi-instrumentalist, record producer and activist.
-He débuted, as Little Stevie Wonder, with the single "I Call It Pretty Music, But the Old People Call It the Blues" (1961, Tamla Motown) and his latest album is "A Time 2 Love" (Oct 2005, Motown)
+Little Stevie Wonder), a singer, multi-instrumentalist, composer, record producer and activist.
+He débuted, as Little Stevie Wonder, with the single "I Call It Pretty Music but the Old People Call It the Blues" (1961, Tamla Motown) and his latest album is "A Time To Love" (Oct 2005, Motown)

 Stevland lost his eyesight shortly after birth.
 When he was four, his mother left his father, and moved with the children to Detroit.
 She changed her name back to Lula Hardaway and later changed her son's surname to Morris, partly for family reasons.
 Stevland Morris has remained Stevie Wonder's legal name ever since.